-This page discusses some of the problems with DB2 performance on a z/OS mainframe, from a Storage perspective.
+This page discusses some of the problems with DB2 performance from a Storage perspective.
 It is split into

 Unix and Linux use system memory cache to speed up IO operations.
 A well tuned system cache can service up to 85% of IO requests from memory without having to go out to disk.
 At first sight, this seems to be a good way to improve application performance, but it might not be best for DB2 databases.
 If you are having problems with DB2 performance it is worth taking a look at how system buffering is working.
 There are two kinds of system cache, Cached IO and Concurrent IO.